To Break Impasse, Move Beyond Concerns about Fairness in Negotiation

 mutually satisfactory agreement

-That’s what happened in 2014, when negotiators from Citigroup and the U.S. Department of Justice (DOJ) were trying to decide what penalties the bank should accept for allegedly defrauding investors in 2006 and 2007 by selling mortgages with underwriting defects.
+That’s precisely what happened in 2014, when negotiators from Citigroup and the U.S. Department of Justice (DOJ) were attempting to determine what penalties the bank should accept for allegedly defrauding investors in 2006 and 2007 by selling mortgages with underwriting defects.

 Citigroup made its opening offer: $363 million.
-Try again, the DOJ told the bank.
-Citigroup bumped the offer up to $700 million.
-The DOJ responded by demanding $12 billion.
+Try again, the DOJ replied.
+Citigroup increased the offer to $700 million.
+The DOJ countered with a demand of $12 billion.

 Claim your FREE copy: Dispute Resolution